Electron Microprobe Laboratory

 - Auto-focus system for optimal sample positioning

-- Standard quantitative analysis of elements from F to U in inorganic solid materials as point or area analysis, line scans or grids.
+- Quantitative analysis of elements from F to U in inorganic solid materials as point or area analysis, line scans or grids.

 - Quantitative element mapping

 - Qualitative element analysis (WDS scan)

 - High resolution (1-10 microns scale) BSE/SE imaging